JuliaSpace/ReferenceFrameRotations.jl/docs/src/man/euler_angle_axis.md

 The multiplication of two Euler angle and axis sets is defined here as the composition of the rotations.
-Let ``\Theta_1`` and ``\Theta_2`` be two Euler angle and axis set (instances of the structure `EulerAngleAxis`).
+Let ``\Theta_1`` and ``\Theta_2`` be two Euler angle and axis sets (instances of the structure `EulerAngleAxis`).
 Thus, the
 operation:

 ```math